seiiib/Basic_Project/README.md

-#Basic Project
+# H1 Basic Project

-##This is the project lab that is gonna be progressively fulfill during the Web Technology course dedicated to Nodejs.
+## H2 This is the project lab that is gonna be progressively fulfill during the Web Technology course dedicated to Nodejs.

-###Author : Sebastien Ye
+### H3 Author : Sebastien Ye

 The file entry : index.js